georgesylva1/Telecom_Customer_Churn_Prediction/README.md

 **Additional Notes**

 * This project is intended for educational and exploratory purposes.
-* The models developed here may not be directly applicable to real-world scenarios without further customization and validation.
+* The models developed here may not be directly applicable to some scenarios without further customization and validation.

 **Visuals of Model at work**